3x3 basketball: World Cups

 After the 2010 Summer Youth Olympics, FIBA established a regular World Cup that always includes men and women competing simultaneously in open, U23 and U18 categories.
 World Cups are played every year, except in years when there are Youth Olympic Games or Olympic Games.
 The COVID-19 pandemic caused the cancellation of the 2020 event.

 Classification to the World Cup is based on the 3x3 Federation Ranking, which ranks all National Federations based on the 3x3 Individual World Ranking points of their top 100 nationals in the respective category (i.e. men, women, U23 men, U23 women, U18 men, and U18 women).

 International games

 3x3 basketball became a regular European Games contest since its introduction at the 2015 European Games in Baku, Azerbaijan.

-On June 9, 2017, the Executive Board of the International Olympic Committee announced that 3x3 basketball would be added to the Olympic programme for the 2020 Summer Olympics in Tokyo, Japan, for both men and women.
+3x3 basketball made a debut in Olympic programme for the 2020 Summer Olympics in Tokyo, Japan, for both men and women.

-In August 2017, it was announced that 3x3 basketball would be held at the 2022 Commonwealth Games in Birmingham, England.
+3x3 basketball was included in 2022 Commonwealth Games in Birmingham, England.

 After the 2022 Russian invasion of Ukraine, FIBA banned Russian teams and officials from participating in FIBA 3x3 Basketball competitions.